-- Requires courses that transfer as an equivalent course, departmental elective (XXXXDEC), or general elective credit (Elective) at all Arizona public universities according to the Arizona Course Equivalency Guide (CEG) within the Arizona Course Applicability System (AZCAS).
+- Requires courses that transfer as an equivalent course, departmental elective credit (XXXXDEC), or general elective credit (Elective) at all Arizona public universities according to the Arizona Course Equivalency Guide (CEG) within the Arizona Course Applicability System (AZCAS).
 The course evaluation and/or general education designation as listed in AZCAS is valid for the term in which the student is awarded credit on the transcript - Follows the graduation policies within the general catalog - Includes both courses and their modular equivalents, either the course or the modular equivalents will satisfy the Associate in Business General Requirements - Accepts one of the courses that is crossreferenced with other courses - Provides for exemption from Arizona university admission requirements for students who complete the ABus GR degree from a regionally accredited post-secondary institution with a minimum 2.0 on a 4.0=A scale for Arizona residents and a minimum 2.5 on a 4.0=A scale for non-residents.

 The 62-63 semester credits required for the Associate in Business General Requirements follow.
-See the list entitled MCCCD Courses That Can Be Used to Satisfy MCCCD AGEC A, AGEC B and/or AGEC S for specific course information via the following website: www.maricopa.edu/academic/ccta/
+View specific course information via the following website: www.maricopa.edu/academic/ccta/